SanditZZ/sanditzz/README.md

 </div>

 ## Introduction
-- I started my professional career from being a marketing officer, game designer, and web project coordinator.
-- Now I'm a web developer learning the TALL Stack (Tailwindcss, Alpine.js, Laravel, Livewire).
+- I'm a web developer using mainly the MERN Stack (MongoDB, Express, React, Node).
--  Although I'm not an expert, I have some experience with Astro, React.js, and Vue.js.
-- I've also worked in the game development industry using Unity, MySQL Workbench, Jira, Figma, and Git Extensions.
+- I've also worked in the game development industry using Unity.
 - Please reach out to me if you have any questions!

 ## Projects